This is the best vegan sour cream I’ve ever had. For real.

 First, it might be too sweet still.
 You’ll notice a bit of the sour tang happening, but you feel it is still too cashew-y and needs more culturing time.

 No problem.
-Put the lid back on and stick the jar back in the oven with the light on for another hour or two, depending on how much more culturing it needs.
+Put the lid back on and stick the jar back in the oven with the light on for another hour or two, depending on how much more sour you want it.

 The other thing that might happen when you taste it is that you will fall over at the shock of tasting sour cream for the first time in your vegan life.